rockroman/CI_PP1_SO/README.md

 - Ipad 2020

  ### Browser Compatability
- - Project was developed in Google Chrome browser and then tested in:
+ - Project was developed in the Google Chrome browser and then tested in:
  - Microsoft Edge
  - Mozilla Firefox